Docker-Sec/Docker-Security/Scenario-1/StepsToReproduceAttack1.md

 *A Docker Environment is running in an organization and it has several images and few containers running.
 It also has a docker registry service running on port 5000 for developers to access the status of images and containers.*

 *An attacker (or an adversary) is in the same network as the system on which docker engine is installed (say Ubuntu).
-S(he) does not have access to the Ubuntu system (its very secure) however S(he) could see that there is a docker environment in the network as docker registry can be accessed on port 5000.
+S(he) does not have access to the target Ubuntu system (its very secure) however S(he) could see that there is a docker environment in the network as docker registry can be accessed on port 5000.
 The docker registry itself does not pose any serious security risk as it does not allow the user to create, delete or publish images (unless it is writable).
 The objective of the attacker is to find and exploit the vulnerabilities in the docker environment (if any) and eventually gain access to the underlying Ubuntu operating system.*

 #### Steps:

 1. Check running ports on the Ubuntu system by scanning its IP address (the IP Address of Ubuntu system is easy to discover assuming that the attacker is in the same network)

-	`nmap -Pn 192.168.2.44 -p-` (assume IP is 192.168.2.44)
+	`nmap -Pn 192.168.2.44 -A -p-` (assume IP is 192.168.2.44)

 You would see that port 22 and port 5000 is open.